 - Average Spent: The not-so-hidden gem of Auto-Assign.
 Spending averages are super-honest.
 We’ll show you an average of up to the last 12 months (excluding the current month), starting from the first month in which you actually spent money during that 12-month period.
 Use it as the basis for your budget, and you’ll likely be right on target.

-And three options that will remove money from your categories:
+And there are three options that will remove money from your categories:

 - Reset Available Amount: Sometimes it's best to re-prioritize every single dollar in your budget.
 This button will allow you to do just that.
 By resetting Available amounts, those dollars will go right back Ready to Assign.
 It's like a mini Fresh Start!
 When you do this, you may notice that some Assigned columns become negative, which is a-ok, as long as it doesn't happen in a future month.
 This is not a good option for future months, because it can cause overspending if it is used in the future.